Da Nang by Neighbourhood: How the City Changes as You Move Through It

 Da Nang is not a city that reveals itself all at once.
 It changes quietly as you move through it.

 One moment you are near the sea, where mornings unfold slowly and the air feels open.
-A short ride later, you are surrounded by narrow streets, coffee cups resting on low tables and the hum of daily routines.
+A short ride later, you are surrounded by narrow streets, cups of coffee resting on low tables and the hum of daily routines.
 By evening, the river reflects light and movement, drawing people together naturally.

 Understanding Da Nang is not about memorising neighbourhood names or checking off landmarks.
 It is about noticing how the city feels as you pass through it, observing the subtle shifts in pace, sound and atmosphere from one area to the next.